jlviper44/Prismatic-Player/README.md

 3. Extract the files and open the version that matches your operating system

 ##### For Mac
-1. Drag Prismatic Player into your Applications Folder
+1. To begin, drag Prismatic Player into your Applications Folder
 2. Navigate to your Applications Folder and open Prismatic Player

 #### For Windows